 - Strategy 2A: Increase enrollment by improving student persistence and completion.

-- Strategy 2B: Convert more concurrently enrolled high school students into on-campus students upon
+- Strategy 2B: Convert more concurrently enrolled high school students into on-campus

 - Strategy 2C: Convert more prospects into enrolled students.